alncat/opusTomo/README.md

 **Usage Example:**

-In overall, the commands for training in OPUS-DSD can be invoked by calling
+In overall, the commands for training in OPUS-TOMO can be invoked by calling
 ```
 dsd commandx ...
 ```